Choose Language

 How often should I schedule mobile application penetration testing?

 At least once a year, or after major updates and new feature releases.
-Apps handling sensitive data—like fintech or healthcare—should be tested quarterly or continuously for maximum protection.
+Apps handling sensitive data – like fintech or healthcare – should undergo mobile application pentesting quarterly or continuously for maximum protection.

 What factors influence the cost of mobile application penetration testing?